yywe/yoursql/README.md

 # Motivation of Yoursql
-Yoursql is a learning project to explore SQL query engine.
+Yoursql is a learning project to explore how SQL query engine is implemented in Rust language.

 * Why use Rust?
 Just want to say Rust is very suitable for database development.